 By bringing competitors together, trade associations and standard-setting organizations may raise antitrust concerns, even though such groups serve many legitimate goals.
 The exchange of sensitive information with competitors regarding topics such as prices, profit margins, output levels, or billing or advertising practices may potentially violate antitrust and competition laws, as may creating a standard with the purpose and effect of harming competition.
-Employees must notify the Legal and Compliance group before joining any trade associations or standard-setting organizations.
-Further, if employees are attending a meeting at which potentially competitively sensitive topics are discussed without oversight by an antitrust lawyer, employees should object, leave the meeting, and notify the Legal and Compliance group immediately.
+Employees must notify the Compliance department before joining any trade associations or standard-setting organizations.
+Further, if employees are attending a meeting at which potentially competitively sensitive topics are discussed without oversight by an antitrust lawyer, employees should object, leave the meeting, and notify the Compliance department immediately.

 Joint ventures with competitors are not illegal under applicable antitrust and competition laws.
 However, like trade associations, joint ventures present potential antitrust concerns.
-The Legal and Compliance group should therefore be consulted before negotiating or entering into such a venture.
+The Compliance department should therefore be consulted before negotiating or entering into such a venture.